List of current NHL captains and alternate captains: Captains

-Thirty of the thirty-two NHL teams currently have a captain.
-The two teams without a captain are the Boston Bruins and the San Jose Sharks.
-Twenty-two of the thirty captains have been with their team for their entire career.
+Twenty-eight of the thirty-two NHL teams currently have a captain, with the Columbus Blue Jackets, Detroit Red Wings, Ottawa Senators, and Vancouver Canucks being the four exceptions.
+Of the twenty-eight captains, twenty-one of them have been with their team for their entire NHL career.
 The current longest-tenured captain in the league is Sidney Crosby of the Pittsburgh Penguins, who has served in that role since May 31, 2007.